syncfusion-content/javascript-docs/js/Diagram/Label.md

 {% endhighlight %}

+### Drag Limit

+* The diagram control now supports defining the [dragLimit](/api/js/ejdiagram#members:connectors-labels-dragLimit "dragLimit") to the label while dragging from the connector and also update the postion to the nearest segment offset.
+* You can set the value to dragLimit left, right, top and bottom properties which allows the dragging of connector labels to a certain limit based on user defined values.

+{% highlight javascript %}

+//Initializes Diagram
+$("#diagram").ejDiagram({
+	connectors:[
+		{
+		name:"connector1",
+		constraints: ej.datavisualization.Diagram.ConnectorConstraints.Default | ej.datavisualization.Diagram.ConnectorConstraints.DragLimit | ej.datavisualization.Diagram.ConnectorConstraints.DragLabel
+		}
+	]
+});

+{% endhighlight %}

 ## Multiple labels

 You can add any number of labels to a node or connector.
 The following code illustrates how to add multiple labels to a node.